 Amidst the growth and development of Information Technology, we established Japan's first and only graduate school specializing in IT.
-We welcomed the first students in April 2004 and next year will be the 20-year anniversary.
-We started with an enrollment capacity of 80 students and from this year's enrollment, capacity has been increased to 700 students.
+We welcomed the first students in April 2004 and this year will be the 21-year anniversary.
+We started with an enrollment capacity of 80 students and from this year's enrollment, capacity has been increased to 880 students.
 There are also Satellite Schools in Sapporo and Tokyo.
 The graduate school has inherited the tradition and achievements of Kyoto Computer Gakuin, which was established in 1963 at the time when computers were still in their infancy.
 I did not know myself that computers existed until the late 1960s (of course, Kyoto University had a computer center for shared use, so I am sure that researchers used it).
 The FORTRAN Study Group had already been established by 1963, at the very beginning of computers, and I believe they had extremely good foresight.

 The school's Philosophy of Establishment states: "To foster applied information technology specialists with advanced practical abilities and creativity to respond to the needs of society, take charge of the times, and lead the next generation."
-To achieve this, we established the Department of Web Business Technology at the Kyoto College of Graduate Studies, and developed specialized fields from a wide range of Applied Information technology, including Artificial Intelligence, Data Science, Web Systems Development, Network Administration, Global Entrepreneurship, ERP (enterprise resource planning), IT Manga Animation, and IT Tourism.
+To achieve this, we established the Department of Web Business Technology at the Kyoto College of Graduate Studies for Informatics, and developed specialized fields from a wide range of Applied Information technology, including Artificial Intelligence, Data Science, Web Systems Development, Network Administration, Global Entrepreneurship, ERP (enterprise resource planning), IT Manga & Anime, and IT Tourism.
 Students will choose one of these fields.
-In addition to these specialized fields, there are Elective Courses and Concentration Courses (Agriculture, Education, Content Marketing, Finance, Marine, Medical, etc.) from which students can freely choose courses.
+In addition to these specialized fields, KCGI offers Industry Courses (Finance, Agriculture, Marine, and Health & Medical, Content Marketing, Education, Games) and Supporting Electives, from which students can freely choose courses.